jaszlo/pythonMouseMover/CONTRIBUTING.md

-# Credit
+# Credits

-The programm idea and the idea of a very compact **sauce** are mine.
+The program idea and the idea of a very compact **sauce** are mine.
 But I would be lying if only I had contributed.
 Therefore this is an attempt to credit all those clever and highly intellegent people who helped me create **the sauce**.

 |    Name           |           Email                |     Waht did they do?                |